Punto-Code/space-invaders-game/module-03/README.md

 }
 ```

 📝 **Manual Testing**: Play the game!
 You should now be able to move the player and shoot bullets seamlessly.
+Feel free to experiment with different values for the speed of bullets and the firing cooldown to see how it affects the game.

 ---